 When you first create a LinkedIn profile the site will automatically generate a generic web address for your page.
 Typically, the address will contain your name, dashes, and a series of random numbers and letters.
 For SEO purposes, it is best to edit this URL.
 A good URL may contain just your name, your name plus your title, or your name plus your certification.
 Below are sample URLs:

 To clean up your LinkedIn web address follow these directions.

 The summary section on your LinkedIn profile is your greatest opportunity to provide a brief description of who you are and what you do as a professional.
 Include the skills, accomplishments, and specialties that make you unique.
 Everything written should be independent of your current employer, and more about your career experience in general.
 It’s best to write this section in the first person and then continue using this voice throughout the rest of your profile.
 Think of this section as your elevator pitch.

 Twenty Over Ten client, Mark Sharp retirement planner at Mark Sharp Retirement, LLC has a brief yet informative summary on his LinkedIn page He discusses how they are a fee-only firm helping clients in retirement and then lists the website for additional information.

 The section on your current position should have the most detailed description (ideally you’d have more information written about your current position than previous positions).
 Include your current job title, responsibilities, employer, and dates.

-Pro Tip: When making these changes, you may want to considering turning OFF your LinkedIn notifications.
+Pro Tip: When making these changes, you may want to consider turning OFF your LinkedIn notifications.
 If you do not, your entire network will be alerted that you have an updated “job title” – which may lead to some confusion if you still have the same position.
-For instructions on how to change your LinkedIn profile without notifying your connections click here.
+For instructions on how to change your LinkedIn profile without notifying your connections to click here.